mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 > Mark: I thought you were going to go- Aaahgh!
 But you didn’t say anything.

 > Mick: So that’s interesting. some people notice some people didn’t.
+- What pedagogical factors are significant to support novices learning coding, particularly in game making contexts?
+- How can learners build agency in an evolving community of game makers?
 ### Impact of the drama process on reflection

 <!-- **My reflections as a practitioner from my journal and those emerging from the process of transcribing and analysing the interactions.** -->